+Spartanburg Methodist College considers each degree to be an academic program.
 To fulfill its mission, Spartanburg Methodist College offers multiple degree The Associate in Arts degree provides the general education courses necessary for successful matriculation into a bachelor's degree program in liberal arts and education.
 The Associate in Science degree provides the general education courses necessary for successful matriculation into a bachelor's degree program in the sciences, computer science, or mathematics.
 The Associate in Criminal Justice degree is designed for individuals already working in the criminal justice field, for individuals interested in careers in that field, and for matriculation into a bachelor's degree.
 The Associate in Religious Studies degree is designed for students who plan to earn the baccalaureate degree and also serves those students who plan to work as lay leaders in local church ministry.
 The Associate in Fine Arts degree allows a student to choose an emphasis in music, drama, or art.
 The AFA prepares students to pursue a baccalaureate degree in the fine arts.
 An Associate in Business offers the first two years of general education and business courses that matriculate into a bachelor's degree in business.
-The Bachelor of Arts degree is designed to accept students from multiple associate (not Applied Science) degree programs.
+The Bachelor of Arts in Multidisciplinary Studies degree is designed to accept students from multiple associate (not Applied Science) degree programs.
 In addition to a core of Professional Development courses (18 hours), the student then selects two concentrations (18 credit hours each) from the following: business, criminal justice, English, history, psychology and religion.
-The Bachelor of Business Administration degree is designed to accept students from multiple associate (not Applied Science) degree programs (some prerequisites may be necessary to complete upper-level coursework).
-In addition to a core of Professional Development courses (18 hours, and a core of Business courses (18 hours), the student then selects one concentration (18 credit hours each) from the following three tracks: Accounting, Marketing and Sales, and Management and Entrepreneurship.
+The Bachelor of Arts in Business Administration degree is designed to accept students from multiple associate (not Applied Science) degree programs (some prerequisites may be necessary to complete upper-level coursework).
+In addition to a core of Professional Development courses (18 hours, and a core of Business courses (18 hours), the student then selects one concentration (18 credit hours each) from the following four tracks: Accounting, Marketing and Sales, and Management and Entrepreneurship, General Business.
 The Bachelor of Psychology is designed for students who have an interest in pursuing careers in a variety of fields or have an interest in pursuing graduate education in psychology.
 In addition to a core of Professional Development courses (18 hours), each student will complete a major in psychology (36 hours) and general electives (6 hours).
+The Bachelor of Arts in Professional Writing and Digital Media is designed to prepare students for careers in written communication.
+Students may also pursue graduate education in Communication or Journalism.
+The Bachelor of Arts in Sport Management is designed to prepare students for careers in the sport industry.
+Both the BA in Sport Management and the BA in Professional Writing and Digital Media require the same Professional Development Core as the other Bachelor degrees.
 For each of the degree programs, students are assigned full-time academic advisors trained to advise students in the selection of courses and in setting short- and long-term academic goals.